 Postgraduate Training and Skills Development

 Working to increase the availability and mobility of researchers between universities and industry, we aim to enhance the career development of new engineers while helping established companies innovate in their own sector.
-CENSIS supports three programmes with university partners:
+CENSIS supports a number of programmes with university partners:

 This new degree is currently offered by the universities of Edinburgh, Glasgow, Heriot-Watt and Strathclyde.
 A cost-effective conduit for enhanced industry and university collaboration, EngD is emphasised by industry interaction.
 Research Engineers, as EngD students are known, have at least one company sponsor, and spend the majority of their time on site with their industry sponsor.